Tomoya Koyamatsu

-Tomoya Koyamatsu (小屋松 知哉, Koyamatsu Tomoya) is a Japanese professional footballer who plays as an attacking midfielder or a winger for J1 League club Kashiwa Reysol.
+Tomoya Koyamatsu (小屋松 知哉, Koyamatsu Tomoya) is a Japanese professional footballer who plays as an attacking midfielder or a winger for club Nagoya Grampus.

 Career

 Nagoya Grampus

 Koyamatsu made his official debut for Nagoya Grampus in the J. League Division 1 on 7 March 2015 (JST) against Matsumoto Yamaga FC by scoring a goal, which was his premiere goal as a J League football player as well.
 He also started the match against Ventforet Kofu in Yamanashi Chuo Bank Stadium in Kofu, Japan on 14 March.
-However, he was subbed out in the 70th minute replaced by Kengo Kawamata, then Koyamatsu and his club lost the match 1-0.
+However, he was subbed out in the 70th minute replaced by Kengo Kawamata, then Koyamatsu and his club lost the match 1–0.